Ben SimonsTech Lead

 Geographic information is traditionally displayed on a map.
 That choice of spatial representation limits an ability to notice similarities.
 This example shows another way to think about the data.
 It shows the LGAs as "dots in a box".
 The position of each dot (LGA) is based on its Population, SEIFA, and contracts.
 If the LGAs are similar enough, they will form a cluster (shown by the transparent grey isosurface).
 The colours of the dots are actually also representing SEIFA (Blue to Red).
 It's reduncant, since SEIFA is already an axis.
 Colour could have been used to show a 4th variable, like the type of service, or the Govt Agency (there's four).

 Other users have projected the colour of the dots out to the isosurface, so instead of grey, the clusters take on the dot's colours.

 This visualisation builds on the work done in the 2D Human Services Data Hub project.
 The motivation for this alternate representation arose from the work that was done using Google Earth.
-The problem with the Google Earth visualisation was that population (and projected population) was being displayed by local government area.
+The problem with the Google Earth visualisation was the population data was displayed by local government area.
 Rather than colouring the local government areas by population, we displayed this information using extruded 3D towers.